prismchen/Interactive-Graph-Exploration-in-Social-Networks/README.md

-# Demoe for how to build an interactive graph exploration tool
+# Demo for how to build an interactive graph exploration tool

-## Introduction
+## Running
+Using FireFox browser, load the index.html and you are free to manipulate the interactive graph.